top of page

 Scarlet macaws at their nest site

-I will be camping under the macaw nest trees to protect them with the rangers in March and April.
-During this time, we will hold daily online meetings where you can talk to the Indigena conservationists, hear their daily reports, and explore themes of Unconditional Solidarity and Transformative Conservation.
+I will be camping along with the Indigenous parrot rangers under macaw nest trees in March and April 2026 to protect the birds and their nests.
+During this time, we will hold daily online meetings where you can talk to the Indigenous conservationists, hear their daily reports, and explore themes of Unconditional Solidarity and Transformative Conservation.

 Consider taking risks as these people have, because everything is at risk.